This post was last updated on December 9, 2020.

 You’ll also need to be in business for at least two years, as banks are only confident in lending to established businesses.

 When reviewing your bank business loan applications, banks will give you a precise answer based on the request.
 In other words, they’ll either approve or deny your application.
-If you applied for $400K and might qualify for $250K, you’ll have to re-apply—starting the process from day one.
+If you applied for $400K and only qualify for $250K, you’ll have to re-apply—starting the count from day one.

 Online lenders have taken advantage of the fintech revolution by allowing you to get a small business loan online.
-In most cases, the process is faster, easier and more convenient than it is through banks.
+When you work with a reliable lender, the process is faster, easier and more convenient than it is through banks.

 You can start the application process online.
 You may need to provide bank statements and tax returns to back up your application, but you won’t have to spend hours gathering documents.

 Your business could get funded in just a few hours.
-And, bad credit barriers won’t hold you back.
+Bad credit barriers usually won’t hold you back, either.

 Because online lenders recognize that getting a small business loan opens new doors, there are typically no hard credit requirements.
 You may have more options with a stronger credit profile, but if you killed your credit report growing your business, you’ll be able to find a feasible option.

 Online lenders understand that every business is in a unique position.
 Even if you don’t qualify for the loan amount, term or rate requested, they’ll help manipulate the application to get your business funded.
-If you don’t qualify for the $300K you requested, you may still get $250K—there is a middle ground.
+If you don’t qualify for the $300K you requested, you may still get $250K.
+In other words, there’s a middle ground.